 The following summary consolidated financial data were derived from the consolidated financial statements of the Company.
 The consolidated financial statements of the Company for each of the years ended December 31, 1996, 1995 and 1994 have been audited by Arthur Andersen LLP.
 The consolidated financial statements of the Company for the three months ended March 29, 1997 and March 30, 1996 are unaudited; however, in the Company's opinion, they reflect all adjustments, consisting only of normal recurring items, necessary for a fair presentation of the financial position and results of operations for such periods.
 The results for the three months ended March 29, 1997 are not necessarily indicative of the results to be expected for the full year.
-The summary financial data below should be read in conjunction with the other financial data of the Company included in this Prospectus, the consolidated financial statements of the Company and the notes thereto incorporated by reference in this Prospectus and "Management's Discussion and Analysis of Financial Condition and Results of Operations of the Company."
+The summary financial data below should be read in conjunction with the other financial statements of the Company and the notes thereto incorporated by reference in this Prospectus and "Management's Discussion and Analysis of Financial Condition and Results of Operations of the Company.